Information on individual educational components (ECTS-Course descriptions) per semester

 Course content

-Fundamentals of supervised learning based on neural networks (NN):
+Fundamentals of supervised learning using neural networks (NN)

 • NN architectures, neuron models and activation functions

-• Learning techniques for feedforward networks including error backpropagation
+• Learning algorithms for feedforward networks including error backpropagation

 Learning outcomes

-• Students can explain the basic ideas of learning procedures.
+• Explain the basic ideas of learning algorithms

-• They can explain the error/loss functions and the idea of error backpropagation explain.
+• Describe loss/error functions and the concept of error backpropagation

 Planned learning activities and teaching methods